reviews | commentary | interviews & profiles

 What's On Stage | September 2019

-"All the characters are scared shitless: scared of being caught, of slipping back into past horrors, for the fates of their children."
+"All the characters are scared shitless: scared of being caught, of slipping back into past horrors, and for the fates of their children."

 Exeunt Magazine| September 2019

-"Profits and reputations came before safety, a cover-up and an epidemic in hepatitis and HIV infections ensued, resulting in debilitating sickness and death for thousands of people....
-We can’t afford to be smug here – we’ve had our own terrible health scandals.
+"Profits and reputations came before safety, a cover-up and an epidemic in hepatitis and HIV infections ensued, resulting in debilitating sickness and death for thousands of people...
+We can’t afford to be smug here—we’ve had our own terrible health scandals.
 We ignore this parable at our peril."

 The Telegraph | September 2019